envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

   MIME-TYPES: *html, text, css, js, json, svg, xml. xhtml*.
 - Neither *Content-Length* nor *Transfer-Encoding* headers are present in the response.
 - Response size is smaller than 30 bytes.
+- Strong *Etag* is removed from the response if any.

 When compression is *applied*:

 - *Content-Length* is removed from response headers.
 - Response headers contain "*Transfer-Encoding: chunked*" and "*Content-Encodig: gzip*".
-- "*Vary: Accept-Encoding*" header is inserted on every response, unless disabled via configuration.
+- "*Vary: Accept-Encoding*" header is inserted on every response.
-- *Etag*, when present in the response, is re-written to its weak form, unless it is already in this format.